florian-bizet/easy6502programs/README.md

 ### 18th November 2022

 expandingPixel : a pixel that moves while leaving an eternal trail, like snake but your tail doesn't move

+### 23rd November 2022

+Converted my code to work on 6502asm.com